IBM/storage-fusion/AI/fusion-model-serving/README.md

 All customization happens in the Argo CD Application manifest, while the base templates remain reusable and unchanged.

-Customization is grouped into three key areas.
+Customization is grouped into two key areas.

 ### 1. Application Identity and Labels
 The first customization controls the labels applied across all resources deployed by this application.